getCUJO/QoOID/draft-ietf-ippm-qoo.md

 Whether the requirements are one-way or two-way must be specified.
 Where the requirement is one-way, the direction (user-to-network or network-to-user) must be specified.
-In case of a two-way requirement, a decomposition into uplink and downlink measurements may be specified.
+In case of a two-way requirement, a decomposition into uplink and downlink components may be specified.

 Network performance requirements and measurements are already standardized in the QED framework {{TR-452.1}}.
 This document